To create a JDBC connection from scratch, expand Metadata in the Repository tree view, right-click Db

 If the library to be imported is not

 available on your machine, either download and install it using the Modules view or download and store it in a local

 Note: Depending on the connection, you may need to import several driver files.
 For example, when connecting to Google BigQuery, import each jar file extracted from the zip file.
 For more information, see the procedure to install and use the JDBC driver.

-- Select the Platform option and then select the library from the list.
+- select the Platform option and then select the library from the list, or

 Click OK to confirm your changes.